-6.7 The drainage ditch flowing along the eastern boundary of the project area provides distant hydrological connectivity to the Lough Ree SAC.
+6.7 There are no watercourses within or adjacent to the site that provide hydrological connectivity to the Lough Ree SAC.
 The nature of proposed works do not change the existing urban land use in anything other than localised scale.
 Further, the nature of change is typically surface reconfiguration of the road and active transport layout, rationalisation of car parking, or from existing hard standing to natural surface green infrastructure.

-6.8 As the SAC lies some 13.4km downstream from the project area, any potential event of pollution or silt-laden runoff event during construction or operation is not reasonably predicted to incur an LSE on the qualifying interest or conservation objectives of the SAC.
+6.8 As the SAC lies over 13.4km downstream from the project area, any potential event of pollution or silt-laden run-off event during construction or operation is not reasonably predicted to incur an LSE on the qualifying interest or conservation objectives of the SAC.